-What is IRMP?
+What is an IRMP?

-IRMP must assess all foreseeable fire and rescue-related risks to our communities, and put in place arrangements to respond to and deal with them.
+An IRMP must assess all foreseeable fire and rescue related risks to our communities, and put in place arrangements to respond to and deal with them.
 It must cover at least a three-year time period, be regularly reviewed, reflect local risk, be developed through consultation and be accessible and cost-effective.
 The planning process should also have regard to risks of a cross-border, multi-authority and national nature.

-Our IRMP process fulfils our purpose of safer people, safer places and takes account of the risks faced by our communities including the consequence of fires, road traffic collisions, flooding and collapsed buildings, amongst others.
+Our IRMP process is designed to keep people and places safe and takes account of the risks faced by our communities, including the consequence of fires, road traffic collisions, flooding and collapsed buildings amongst others.
 It's focused on how best our resources can be used to manage and/or reduce and limit the risks.